cado-security/product-help/docs/cado-response/importing-data/filetypes.md

 - Other forensic triage artifacts collected by EDR Tools or Cado Host

 :::info
-Our AWS deployment supports Split E01 format disks, but this is not yet supported in Azure.
+Currently, split E01 format disks are supported in AWS only.
 :::

 To import a compressed dd image, compress with Gzip and add .gz to the extension. (example: `disk.dd.gz`)